The information bottleneck and geometric clustering: Introduction

 At first glance, it is not obvious how to use this approach to cluster geometric data, where the input is a set of data point locations $\left\{ \mathbf{x}_{i}\right\} _{i=1}^{N}$.
 For example, what is the target variable $Y$ that our clusters should retain information about?
 What should $P\!\left(X,Y\right)$ be?
 And how should one choose the tradeoff parameter $\beta$?

-\citet{Still_2003_GeoIB} were the first to attempt to do geometric clustering with IB, and claimed an equivalence (in the large data limit) between IB and $k$-means.
-Unfortunately, while much of their approach is correct, it contained some fundamental errors that nullify the main results.
+\citet{still2004geoIB} were the first to attempt to do geometric clustering with IB, and claimed an equivalence (in the large data limit) between IB and $k$-means.
+Unfortunately, while much of their approach is correct, it contained errors that nullify the main results.
 In the next section, we describe those errors and how to correct them.
 Essentially, their approach did not properly translate geometric information into a form that could be used correctly by an information-theoretic algorithm.

-In addition to fixing this issue, we also choose to use a recently introduced variant of the information bottleneck called the deterministic information bottleneck (DIB) \citep{Strouse_2017_DIB}.
+In addition to fixing this issue, we also choose to use a recently introduced variant of the information bottleneck called the deterministic information bottleneck (DIB) \citep{strouse2017dib}.
 We make this choice due to the different way in which IB and DIB use the number of clusters provided to them.
-IB is known to use all of the clusters it has access to, and thus clustering with IB requires a search both over the number of clusters $N_{c}$ as well as the the parsimony-informativeness tradeoff parameter $\beta$ \citep{Slonim_2005_IBclustering}.
+IB is known to use all of the clusters it has access to, and thus clustering with IB requires a search both over the number of clusters $N_{c}$ as well as the the parsimony-informativeness tradeoff parameter $\beta$ \citep{slonim2005clusteringIB}.
 DIB on the other hand has a built-in preference for using as few clusters as it can, and thus only requires a parameter search over $\beta$.
 Moreover, DIB's ability to select the number of clusters to use for a given $\beta$ leads to a intuitive model selection heuristic based on the robustness of a clustering result across $\beta$ that we show can recover the generative number of clusters in many cases.

-In the next section, we more formally define the geometric clustering problem, the IB approach of \citet{Still_2003_GeoIB}, and our own DIB approach.
+In the next section, we more formally define the geometric clustering problem, the IB approach of \citet{still2004geoIB}, and our own DIB approach.
 In section~\ref{sec:Results:-geometric-clustering}, we show that our DIB approach to geometric clustering behaves intuitively and is able to recover the generative number of clusters with only a single free parameter (the data smoothing scale $s$).
-In section~\ref{sec:Results:-DIB-vs}, we discuss the relationship between our approach and GMMs and $k$-means, proving that at least in one simple case, DIB interpolates between GMM and $k$-means cluster boundaries by varying the data smoothing scale $s$.
+In section~\ref{sec:GMMs}, we discuss the relationship between our approach and $k$-means/GMMs, showing that in particular limits, clustering with DIB and IB is equivalent to $k$-means/EM fitting of a GMM with hard and soft assignments, respectively.
 Our approach thus provides a novel information-theoretic approach to geometric clustering, as well as an information-theoretic perspective on these classic clustering methods.